-Finally, when you understand the terms and know the amount you want to transfer, you can initiate the transfer.
+Finally, when you understand the terms and know how much debt you want to move to the new account, you can initiate the transfer.

 You initiate the transfer using the card you’re transferring the balance to.

-If you can’t find out how to initiate a balance transfer on the issuer’s website, call the phone number on the back of your card for help or see our listing of issuer phone numbers.
-Once you start the transfer, within a few weeks you should see the balance on the card you’re transferring to increase and the balance on the card you transferred from should decrease.
+If you can’t find out how to initiate a balance transfer on the issuer’s website, call the phone number on the back of your card for help.
+Once you start the transfer, you should see the balance on the card you’re transferring to increase.
+The balance on the card you transferred from should decrease.
 You may need to allow around a week for these changes to take place, but the timing can vary between card issuers.

 6) Pay off your credit card debt!

-Now that you’ve made the balance transfer, make sure you pay off your credit card debt so you can eliminate or avoid interest.
+Now that you’ve made the balance transfer, make sure you pay off your credit card debt before the reduced rate expires to eliminate or avoid interest.
 You may be tempted to close the card you transferred the balance away from, but it’s probably better for your credit scores to leave that card open and not use it.

-If your card has a 0% introductory APR on balance transfers, aim to pay off that card completely before the 0% period ends so you can avoid that interest.

-You may also want to take this opportunity to think about your spending habits and avoid accumulating more credit card debt while you’re paying off the transferred balance so you don’t end up in the same situation again.
+You may also want to take this opportunity to think about your spending habits.
+It’s important to avoid accumulating more credit card debt while you’re paying off the transferred balance so you don’t end up in the same situation again.

-One strategy for paying off a transferred balance during a 0% introductory period is to set up an automatic payment plan so that you pay off the card’s balance before the period ends.
-Use a payment calculator to determine how much you will need to pay each month to get to a $0 balance before the introductory period ends.
+One strategy for paying off a transferred balance during a 0% introductory period is to set up an automatic payment plan.
+Automatic payments may help you pay off the card’s balance before the low-rate period ends.
+Use a payment calculator to determine how much you will need to pay each month to get to a $0 balance before the introductory APR ends.

 Here’s an example.
-If you take advantage of a zero percent offer that lasts 12 months, a $5,800 balance transfer (which becomes roughly $6,000 once balance transfer fees are applied) would need to be paid down by roughly $500 per month in order to pay off the full balance by the time the introductory rate expires.
+If you take advantage of a zero percent offer that lasts 12 months, a $5,800 balance transfer becomes roughly $6,000 once balance transfer fees are applied.
+In this scenario you’d need to pay around $500 per month to take care of the full balance by the time the introductory rate expires.

-If you are not sure you will be able to keep from adding to the card balance by making additional purchases on the new card you opened for a balance transfer, think carefully before getting the card and transferring your balance.
-Once the introductory rate ends, the new APR may be higher than the APR on the card you left behind.
+If you’re not sure you’ll be able to avoid adding more debt to the new card balance, you should think carefully before getting the account and transferring your balance.
+Depending on the offer, the new APR could be higher than the APR on the card you left behind, once the introductory rate ends.

-An even better strategy is to transfer the balance over, and then put both cards away until you get the balance down to zero.
-Don’t even make it them an option for new purchases until you’re credit card debt free.
+Another smart strategy is to transfer the balance over to your new account and then put both cards away until you get the balance down to zero.
+Don’t make either card an option for new purchases until you’re credit card debt free.

 Were you able to improve your financial situation using a balance transfer?
 Let us know!

-These are our current picks for the best balance transfer credit cards.
-You can learn more about these cards and why we chose them in our post: Best Balance Transfer Credit Cards – 2016.
+You can learn more about these cards and why we chose them in our post: Best Balance Transfer Credit Cards.